Multi-Armed Bandits for Intelligent Tutoring Systems: Related Work - Optimizing Teaching Sequences using Machine Learning

-Typically, these models have many parameters, and identifying all such parameters for a single student is a very hard problem due to the lack of data, the intractability of the problem and the lack of identifiability of many parameters \cite{beck2007identifiability}.
-This often results in models which an inaccurate in practice.
+There have been several approaches to optimize teaching sequences.
+Some approaches are based on hand-made optimization and on pedagogical theory, experience and domain knowledge.
+There are many works that followed this line but the approaches more relevant to the work presented in this article are those where the optimization is made automatically without particular assumptions about the students or the knowledge domain.
+This is a very active line of work, and approaches vary in their assumptions about the knowledge domain, goals in terms of personalization and availability of students' data.
+See \citeN{koedinger1997intelligent}, \citeN{koedinger13ITSsuvery}, and \citeN{nkambou2010advances} for a discussion on such topics.

-With the availability of MOOC, and more efficient methods, the problem of data quantity may become less important but several central issues remain: how average data can represent a single particular learner?
-To what extent a good model of student learning can be used for efficient teaching?
-Indeed, good models for modeling learning might not be the best ones to define a policy for an ITS and there are limits on how well we can model students \cite{beck2007identifiability,beck13limits}.
+The framework of partial-observable Markov decision process (POMDP) has been proposed to select the optimal activities to propose to the students based on the estimation of their level of acquisition of each skill \cite{rafferty2011faster}.
+In general the solution to a POMDP is a difficult problem and approximate solutions have been proposed using the concept of envelope states \cite{brunskill2012rapid} that, instead of tracking the full knowledge units, considers groups of units.
+In most cases the tutoring model incorporates the student model inside.
+For instance, in approaches based on POMDPs, the optimization of teaching sequences is made by assuming that all students learn in the same way.

-Even if a perfect model of the student could be found, using it poses the difficult problem of finding an efficient sequence of teaching materials/exercises, and with the right timing.
-The framework of POMDP has been proposed to find an optimal policy for this planning problem with hidden state \cite{rafferty2011faster}.
-Yet, in this approach no online adaptation occurs besides the one based on the inferred knowledge levels.
-To be able to approximately solve the POMDP the concept of envelope states was proposed \cite{brunskill2012rapid} that instead of tracking the full knowledge units considers groups of units.
-Other approaches used reinforcement learning to provide hints during problem solving \cite{barnes2011using}, and to improve the adaptation of pedagogical strategies \cite{chi2011empirically}, bayesian networks to model and decide how to help student \cite{gertner1998procedural}.
+These approaches are potentially optimal but they require good student and cognitive models.
+POMDP will plan the optimal trajectory based on that model of the students.
+For this model, many approaches rely on Knowledge Tracing methods \cite{corbett1994knowledge}, or variants, and some methods already try to estimate those parameters form data \cite{gonzalez2012dynamic,Baker2008more,gonzalez2014general,dhanani2014parameters}.
+Typically, these models have many parameters, and identifying all such parameters for a single student is a very hard problem due to the lack of data, the intractability of the problem, and the lack of identifiability of many parameters \cite{beck2007identifiability,beck13limits}.
+This often results in models which are inaccurate in practice.
+Another problem is that these planning methods are for a population of students and not for a particular student and this has already been proven to be suboptimal \cite{lee12teachindividual}.